-SEMESTER 1 CREDIT
+TOTAL SEMESTER 1 CREDIT

-ENG 104 English Composition I 2
+CREDITS ENG 104 English Composition I 2

-PSY 100 Introduction to Psychology 3
+15 PSY 100 Introduction to Psychology 3

 SOC 100 Introduction to Sociology 3

-TOTAL 9
+DURATION TOTAL 9

-SEMESTER 2
+1 YEAR SEMESTER 2

 PSY 215 Counselling (Theory and Practice) 3

-SOC 120 Social Issues 3
+GENERAL SOC 120 Social Issues 3

-TOTAL 6
+EDUCATION TOTAL 6

+COURSES 1

-LAND SURVEYING
+LAND SURVEYING Certificate of Achievement

 This programme is designed to provide the students with both the theoretical and practical knowledge of land surveying.
 It provides a sound foundation for students to pursue diplomas in surveying and licensing from regional and U.K. institutes.
 General computing skills are introduced as well as training on specific drafting and surveying software.
 Surveying instruments including GPS and electronic total station are used in the acquisition of field data.
 Data logging is taught in a uniform, organised, and complete manner.
 Students are also instructed in the calculation of measuring errors and accounting for the precision in the instrumentation being used.
-Other topics include uses and precision of surveys. distance measurement, preliminary surveys, construction surveys, elevation measurement, angular measurement, differential and profile levelling and highway survey.
+Other topics include uses and precision of surveys, distance measurement, preliminary surveys, construction surveys, elevation measurement, angular measurement, differential and profile levelling and highway survey.
 This programme prepares students for work placement.